RaphaelJ/firebase-rules-generator/README.md

 ### Defining objects

-Let's start by defining the schema for user.
+Let's start by defining the schema for users.
 Object schemas are defined using `FbObject()`:

 ```
 val user = FbObject(